KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_messaging/01_messaging.md

 ## Encryption

-The messages data are encrypted and decrypted using [nacl's](https://github.com/dchest/tweetnacl-js) 'x25519-xsalsa20-poly1305' algorithm, which provides repudiable authenticated encryption based on an x25519 key agreement.
+The messages data are encrypted and decrypted using [nacl's](https://github.com/dchest/tweetnacl-js) 'x25519-xsalsa20-poly1305' algorithm, which provides repudiable authenticated encryption based on an x25519 key agreement protocol.
 The DID holds keys for the encryption and decryption.
 The key is called `KeyAgreement` keys.
 They may also be known as encryption keys.